 The following information is a general summary of U.S. federal income tax consequences of investments in the Funds for U.S. persons only, which include (i) U.S. citizens or residents, (ii) corporations organized in the United States or under the law of the United States or any state, (iii) an estate whose income is subject to U.S. federal income taxation of its source; or (iv) a trust, if a court within the United States is able to exercise primary supervision over its administration and one or more U.S. persons have the authority to control all of its substantial decisions, or trusts that have a valid election in effect under applicable Treasury regulations to be treated as a U.S. person.
-Shareholders that are partnerships or nonresident aliens, foreign trusts or estates, or foreign corporations may be subject to different U.S. federal income tax treatment.
-If an entity treated as a partnership for U.S. federal income tax purposes is a beneficial owner of Fund shares, the tax treatment of a partner in the partnership will generally depend upon the status of the partner and the activities of the partnership.
+Shareholders that are partnerships or nonresident aliens, foreign trusts or estates, or foreign corporations may be subject to different U.S. federal income tax purposes (including an entity classified as a parst through entity for U.S. federal income tax purposes) is a beneficial owner of Fund shares, the tax treatment of an owner in the pass through entity will generally depend upon the status of the owner and the activities of the entity.
 You should rely on your tax adviser for advice about the particular federal, state and local tax consequences regarding your investment in the Funds.

 This discussion assumes that the Funds will qualify under Subchapter M of the Code as regulated investment companies and will satisfy certain distribution requirements so that they are not generally subject to U.S. income tax.
 There can be no guarantee that these assumptions will be correct.
-If a Fund qualifies under Subchapter M as regulated investment companies, it will not be subject to federal income taxes to the extent that it distributes substantially all of its net investment income and any realized capital gains.

-The Funds will not be subject to federal income taxes to the extent that they distribute substantially all of their net investment income and any realized capital gains.
+The Funds will not be subject to federal income taxes to the extent that they distribute substantially all of their net investment income and any net capital gains (in excess of any capital loss carryovers).
 The Funds expect to distribute substantially all of their ordinary income and net capital gain (in excess of any capital loss carryovers) to their shareholders every year.
 In turn, shareholders will be taxed on distributions they receive, unless the shares are held by certain types of tax-exempt organizations or through tax-advantaged accounts (such as 401(k) plan accounts or individual retirement accounts).
 Such arrangements are subject to special tax rules.